Move 2 matches to make 4 squares matchstick puzzle

 We will solve the puzzle in two different ways,

-- Solution by direct use of End State analysis approach.
+- Solution by direct use of the End State analysis approach.

 First Solution: Move 2 matches to make 4 squares matchstick puzzle: by Question, analysis and answering technique

-Taking a systematic approach, we will raise timely questions, analyze and then make a conclusion.
+With a systematic approach, we will raise appropriate questions, analyze and then make a conclusion.

 This process will gradually home in to the solution in least number of steps.

-The first step, write down what is known,
+The first step, jot down what is known,

 - 5 similar squares make the puzzle figure,